 Coming in at the number two spot is eating mindfully—which, I know, sounds obvious and a little bit frustrating.
 But, here's the thing: It works.

-I made a conscious effort to not only eat slowly and with intention (chewing slowly, really tasting each bite, etc.) but also without distraction.
+I made a conscious effort to not only eat slowly and with intention (chewing slowly, really tasting each bite, etc.), but also without distraction.
 My usual go-to nightly habit is to order Seamless, sit down in front of the TV, and eat while I watch.
 This does, of course, result in overeating and a ton of consistent bloating.
 I found, even when eating the same foods as before, if I ate them peacefully without a phone or Netflix show, I noticed far less bloat.
 Like, way, way less.
-I would wake up in the morning with that lean, sucked-in feeling that I haven't felt in months.

 #3: Cutting Out Sugar